 Fleas are probably the culprit if you start getting bitten at night and have a pet.
 And if they’re biting you, there’s a good chance that things have gotten past the flea collar stage, and you may want to call in a pest control company to pinpoint the source of your infestation and implement treatment measures both inside your home and out in your yard.

 Bugs Mistaken For Bed Bugs: Questions To Ask Yourself

 You are still, having trouble deciding what you’ve been seeing?
 When determining whether the intruder was a bed bug, you may want to ask yourself a series of questions.

 Did The Bug Bite?

 Check yourself for bite marks.
 Marks are one of the first telltale signs of a bed bug infestation.
 A bed bug’s bite leaves behind small, red, itchy bumps, rather similar to a mosquito bite.
 Of course, there are differences between bed bug bites and mosquito bites.
-In addition, there is a long list of other insects that can bite too, including a flea.
-Because of this, the next thing you should do is to attempt to hunt down the culprit and examine its other features more closely.
+In addition, there is a long list of other insects that can bite, too, including a flea.
+Because of this, the next thing you should do is attempt to hunt down the culprit and examine its other features more closely.